Discover how industry executives and HR leaders can create a competitive benefits package that improves employee wellbeing and their bottom line.

 CEO, Sage Growth Partners

-Dan’s career includes extensive experience in value-creation, strategic advisory, marketing, and project launches for non-profit/public sectors as well as the corporate world.
+Dan’s career includes extensive experience in value-creation, strategic advisory, marketing, and project launches for non-profit/public sectors.

 CEO & Founder, Immediate